 You are expected to self-isolate in your room / apartment for at least 5 days, and then wear a mask when with others, following the guidelines below.

 Length of isolation:

 - Isolate for 5 full days following the day your symptoms began, or the day you were tested if you had no symptoms (“Day 0”).
-Learn more about when your 5 days starts.
+Use the CDC's Isolation & Exposure Calculator to figure out when your 5 days start.

 - On Day 6, if you are asymptomatic or your symptoms are improving, isolation ends.

 - If your symptoms are not improving, continue to isolate and call Cornell Health for consultation: 607-255-5155.